mrbuslov/reminder_4u_bot/README.md

 You can try the bot here! [t.me/reminder_4u_bot](https://t.me/reminder_4u_bot) Written by [@mrbuslov](https://t.me/mrbuslov)

 UPD: bot is unavailable now, it was shut down because of lack of users.
-If you have any ideas about promotion, I love to cooperate with you
+If you have any ideas about promotion, I would love to cooperate with you

 # About
 AI Telegram Bot Reminder.
 You send a free-form text-reminder OR record a voice message, the AI bot records it and reminds you at the right time :) Try it out!